gao-lab/DECIPHER/docs/tutorials.md

 DDP training will also consumes n times the system memory (n is the number of GPUs)
 ```

-`decipher` support DDP (distributed data parallel on multi-GPUs) to accelerate training on big spatial atlas (especially > 1 millons cells).
+`cell-decipher` uses DDP (distributed data parallel on multi-GPUs) to accelerate training on atlas-scale spatial datasets (e.g. > 1 millons cells).
 You just need change **1 line** of code to enable DDP:

 ```python
 from decipher import DECIPHER